lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel-Observing-Constraints/AuxTel-Weather-Constraints-index.rst

 Cloud cover
 ^^^^^^^^^^^

-Until DIMM flux measurements are imported into Rubin TV or in the EFD, or the wavefront sensors of LSSTCam are available, determining safe or unsafe cloud coverage is a bit of an un-tested process.
+Until DIMM flux measurements are imported into RubinTV or in the EFD, or the wavefront sensors of LSSTCam are available, determining safe or unsafe cloud coverage is a bit of an un-tested process.

-AuxTel has continued observing happily in 2.5 magnitudes of extinction, given that most targets are typically <= 8 magnitudes.
+AuxTel has continued observing happily in 2.5 magnitudes of extinction, given that most targets are typically :math:`\leq 8\,mag`.

 The biggest threat of cloud cover is lower-atmosphere condensation, or virga, which is rain and moisture that falls from a cloud, but evaporates before it hits ground level.
-Virga appears like streaks of rain or whisps on the bottom of different types of cumulus clouds.
+Virga appears like streaks of rain or whips on the bottom of different types of cumulus clouds.
 Winds can bring this moisture into the dome, or it can condense on the dome roof and fall through the slit.

 If clouds are present in the all-sky camera - which is mounted next to Earthcam on Piñon - be mindful of further cloud accumulation and the direction they are coming from.